spotinst/terraform-provider-spotinst/docs/resources/stateful_node_azure.md

 * `managed_service_identities` - (Optional) Add a user-assigned managed identity to the Stateful Node's VM.
   * `name` - (Required) name of the managed identity.
   * `resource_group_name` - (Required) The Resource Group that the user-assigned managed identity resides in.
+  * `subscription_id` - (Optional) Defines the subscription ID of the managed service identities.
+Required if the managed service identity is in a different subscription.
+To use a user-assigned managed identity in a different subscription, you must ensure that the spotAccount's Service Principal has access to the defined subscription and that it has the two following permissions:
+    1. Microsoft.ManagedIdentity/userAssignedIdentities/assign/action
+    2. Microsoft.ManagedIdentity/userAssignedIdentities/read

 <a id="proximity_placement_groups"></a>
 ## Proximity Placement Groups